Nimeesh-Patel/MP/CONTRIBUTING.md

 2. **Create a Feature Branch**:
    - Use a descriptive name for your branch (e.g., `feature/add-login-validation`).
+   - If your work stems from a proposal in `conjectures/`, include the conjecture filename in the branch name.
+This makes it easy to trace code back to the idea that inspired it.

 3. **Write Tests**:
    - Add unit or integration tests for your changes.